NBISweden/development-guidelines/README.md

 The following is adapted from [https://github.com/thoughtbot/guides/tree/master/code-review](https://github.com/thoughtbot/guides/tree/master/code-review)

-About communication (both author and reviewer)
+About communication (both author and reviewer):

 * Ask questions and ask for clarifications.
 Do not make demands.
 * Many development decisions are based upon personal opinions.
 Discuss tradeoffs.